Textile Art Summer School 2018 : Abruzzo, Central Italy with Dionne Swift

 What workshop supplies will you need to bring?

-A hardback sketchbook – ideally ring bound A4 [or larger if you prefer]…something to draw in and collect information in when we are out and about.
+A hardback sketchbook – ideally ring bound, A4 is a fair size…something to draw in and collect information in when we are out and about.

 Drawing/sketching media – pencils, graphite sticks, charcoal – whatever your prefer.